 The purpose of this outcome is to develop oral communication skills while assessing a variety of different ideas, issues, and texts.
-In Grade 11, students enhance this skill by asking complex, open-ended questions to others.
-They also focus on understanding other's ideas.
+In Grade 12 students enhance this skill by asking and responding to complex, open-ended questions.
+Students should be able to show an appreciation for a range of view points.
 This is a responsive outcome that should follow an instructional activity.
-For example, students may assess a theme in a poem and then move into this SCO.
+For example, students may assess a theme in a film and then move into this SCO.
 This allows students to think deeply about their learning and refine their perspectives.